Ted's Hiking World Pywiack Cascade Overlook

 *

 I see that another hiker has made his way to Overlook #1.
-I wave to him several times, but I don't believe that he ever sees me.
+I wave to him several times, but I don't believe that he ever notices me.

 *